+A request for proposal, also known as an RFP, is an invitation published by a company for vendors to submit a proposal for the supply of goods and/or services.
 An RFP can have many different names – RFT (Request for Tender), RFQ (Request for Quotation), EOI (Expression of Interest) – but the process is essentially the same.
 A company or agency publishes an invitation for vendors to make a proposal for the supply of goods and/or services.
 Any competition for the relevant contract must be conducted in response to the request.
 There is a concrete deadline for all submissions, after which an evaluation team assesses the various responses and decides who will be awarded the contract.

 3 tactics for pricing submissions to RFPs

 While responding to RFPs can be a bit daunting for vendors due to the blind nature of the competition, the right pricing strategy can turn an RFP into a game-changing opportunity.
 The fundamentals of an effective pricing strategy are as relevant here as they are in any market, but a few specific points are critical to developing an attractive proposal with a bid price that will still improve your margins.
 As such, let’s take a look at a few of the best tactics for structuring and pricing submissions to RFPs.

 When I first started working on pricing bids for RFPs in the IT industry some 20 years ago, there could be as much as 6 months to respond depending on the magnitude of the request.
 Nowadays, it’s fairly common to see a hefty RFP with a deadline requiring a response within four weeks.
 Talk about pressure!

 Well, even long ago when there was half a year to develop a big proposal, pricing was always done at the last minute.
 The technical solution was pulled and tweaked right up until the last possible moment and then thrown over the fence to the pricing team.
 Up until that point, we never even saw the thing.